Cordyline Care – Fact Sheet

-Cordylines are an increasingly popular foliage plant, in particular the red cordyline or ‘cordyline rubra’.
+Cordylines are an increasingly popular foliage plant, in particular the varieties with red leaves such as ‘cordyline rubra’.
 The tropical varieties pictured in this article have broad and colorful foliage and are much sought after.

-This article on growing cordylines and photographs, supplied courtesy of Santuro Park, highlights the wide variety of cordylines available from specialist growers.
+This article and photographs, supplied courtesy of Santuro Park, highlights the wide variety available from specialist growers.
 Cordylines are fantastic foliage plants and can be grown in many areas of Australia, frosts and extreme cold are the main inhibitors.

 When grown outside, cordylines seldom suffer from stress.
 If they do it is caused by one of three things.